 NOTE — In power stations for connecting high generator units to step up transformers it is usual practice to use metal enclosed bus-bars.
 In installations where main bus duct is of a particular type, various low current tap-offs from these shall be of similar type.

-3.5 Rated Frequency — The bus-bar shall be designed for use on a supply frequency of 50 Hz
+3.5 Rated Frequency

+The bus-bar shall be designed for use on a supply frequency of 50 Hz.

-3.6 Rated Short Time Current — The short time current rating of the bus-bar shall correspond to the fault level of the system and take into consideration the protective devices on the incoming side.
+3.6 Rated Short Time Current

+The short time current rating of the bus-bar shall correspond to the fault level of the system and take into consideration the protective devices on the incoming side.
 The standard duration of short-time current shall be one second (see also Annex F).

-4. LIMITS OF TEMPERATURE-RISE
+4 LIMITS OF TEMPERATURE-RISE

 4.1 The temperature-rise limits shall be in accordance with Table 2.